 The Association participates in asset pool programs to effectively leverage District capital and other cooperative benefits, as well as manage concentration risk and portfolio growth.
+During 2024, we sold AgriBank participations of \$33.2 million, representing a participation interest across the majority of our loan portfolio.
+These loan participations were added to the asset pool program established by AgriBank in 2023.
 In the past, we sold AgriBank participation interests primarily in real estate loans as part of asset pool programs.
 During the fourth quarter of 2023, we purchased the loans totaling \$9.2 million from these prior asset pool programs back from AgriBank.
-Additionally, during the fourth quarter of 2023 we sold AgriBank participations of \$210.3 million, representing a participation interest across the majority of our loan portfolio.
-The total outstanding participation interests in loans sold to AgriBank as part of asset pool programs were \$202.2 million, \$10.3 million, and \$11.8 million at December 31, 2023, 2022, and 2021, respectively.
+Additionally, during the fourth quarter of 2023 we sold AgriBank participations of \$210.3 million, representing a participation interests across the majority of our loan portfolio.
+The total outstanding participation interests in loans sold to AgriBank as part of asset pool programs were \$205.4 million, \$202.2 million, and \$10.3 million at December 31, 2024, 2023, and 2022, respectively.

 Typically, our production and intermediate-term loan portfolio exhibits some seasonality relating to patterns of operating loans made to crop producers.
 These loans are normally at their lowest levels following the harvest and then increase in the spring and throughout the rest of the year as borrowers fund operating needs.
-In addition to typical seasonality, growth in the production and intermediate-term loan portfolio was more than offset by the asset pool participations sold to AgriBank during 2023.